MoAbdo122004/TIS/README.md

 [Assignment 2: Industry Visit 1](https://github.com/MoAbdo122004/TIS/blob/d99ab942ad73f89653c000db6bc02f6bfba47a41/ASSIGNMENT%202%20(VIDEO)%20-%20Industrial%20visit%201.md)

 - ## Reflection
-1. **Introduction**: We introduced our group and provided an overview of the visit.
-2. **UTMDigital Presentation**: We discussed the company profile, structure, and services, and included an interview with a UTMDigital staff member.
+1. **Summary**: The visit to UTMDigital provided valuable insights into the ICT industry.
+We learned about the company’s profile, structure, and services, and gained practical knowledge from the talk and interview with a UTMDigital staff member.
-3. **Attended Talk**: We summarized the talk we attended and shared what we learned.
-4. **Conclusion**: The visit was highly beneficial, as it provided practical insights into the ICT industry and reinforced the concepts we learned in class.
+2. **Improvement**: To improve the video, we could include more detailed footage of the facilities and add subtitles for better accessibility.
+We could also conduct more interviews with staff members to gain deeper insights.
+3. **Others**: This assignment helped me understand the importance of teamwork and communication in creating a professional video.
+It also inspired me to explore career opportunities in ICT and improve my technical skills.